Slánský trial

-The Slánský trial (officially Proces s vedením protistátního spikleneckého centra v čele s Rudolfem Slánským English: "Trial of the Leadership of the Anti-State Conspiracy Centre Headed by Rudolf Slánský") was a 1952 antisemitic show trial against fourteen members of the Communist Party of Czechoslovakia (KSČ), including many high-ranking officials.
+The Slánský trial (Note: Officially: Proces s vedením protistátního spikleneckého centra v čele s Rudolfem Slánským; English: "Trial of the Leadership of the Anti-State Conspiracy Centre Headed by Rudolf Slánský".) was a 1952 antisemitic show trial against fourteen members of the Communist Party of Czechoslovakia (KSČ), including many high-ranking officials.
 Several charges, including high treason, were announced against the group on the grounds of allegedly participating in a Zionist conspiracy against the Czechoslovak Republic.
 General Secretary of the KSČ Rudolf Slánský was the alleged leader of conspirators.

-All fourteen defendants were found guilty of crimes that they did not commit.
+All fourteen defendants were found guilty.
 Eleven of them were sentenced to death and executed; the remaining three received life sentences.
-Eleven of the defendants were "of Jewish origin".
+Eleven of the defendants were "of Jewish origin" and historians have referred to it as a key example of antisemitism in the Soviet Bloc.